Époisses Cheese vs Provolone Cheese

 Composition and Texture

-Époisses Cheese has a subtle, fruity, distinctive, balanced flavor. Époisses's aroma can be described as "undergrowth".
+Époisses Cheese has a subtle, fruity, distinctive, balanced taste. Époisses's aroma can be described as "undergrowth".
+Provolone Cheese has a tangy taste.
+Provolone's aroma can be described as "pleasant".

 Appearance and Aging